Rockamam6750/SySInfo/README.md

 ## A simple system monitoring program

-A simple monitoring console aplication, created in a week when I start learning WinApi stuff
+A simple monitoring console aplication, created in a week when I start learning WinApi stuff by my own.

 ## How use this proyect
 1. Clone this proyect.